-After the attorney examines each witness, the other side’s attorney is given an opportunity to cross-examine the witness.
+After the attorney examines each witness, the other side’s attorney is given an opportunity to confront and cross-examine the witness.
+One of the purposes of cross-examination is to undermine the witness’s reliability and credibility.

-This process (referred to as “re-direct” and “re-cross”) continues until the attorneys have no further questions.
+This process (a.k.a. “re-direct” and “re-cross”) continues until the attorneys have no further questions.
 But in order to ensure that this process does not continue indefinitely, each side is limited to questioning the witness exclusively about issues that the previous attorney raised.

 However, this limitation only kicks in after both attorneys have had one full opportunity to inquire about any testimony that they wish.

 After all the evidence has been submitted, the attorneys engage in their closing arguments.
 During this phase of the California criminal jury trial process, the attorneys recap the evidence in a way that is most favorable to their client.

 The lawyers may not comment on evidence that was not in the trial or misstate the law.15

 The prosecution gives their closing argument first, and then the defense gives their closing argument.
 The prosecution then gets a final opportunity to rebut the defense’s argument.
 This final argument is usually much shorter in duration than the first two.

 After the attorneys present their closing arguments, the case “goes to the jury”.
 The judge and attorneys review all the applicable jury instructions to determine which ones the judge should read to the jury.

 Once the judge has read all the applicable instructions, the jury begins its deliberations.
 The jury designates a “foreperson” to guide the jury in their deliberations.
 Jurors should debate the case until they unanimously reach a guilty or not guilty verdict.

 The jury may ask the judge, in the presence of the attorneys: